Sports in Washington, D.C.: Map of major league teams and sports stadiums in Washington, D.C.

-Washington, D.C. is one of 12 U.S. cities with teams in all four major sports leagues (NFL, NBA, MLB, and NHL), and is one of 11 with teams in all those sports plus MLS.
+Washington, D.C. is one of 12 U.S. cities with teams in all four major sports leagues (NFL, NBA, MLB, and NHL), and is one of 11 with teams in all those sports plus the MLS.
 It's one of only 5 cities with teams in all of those 5 leagues plus the WNBA, the professional league for women's basketball, and one of only 4 that has teams in all of those leagues plus the NWSL, the professional league for women's soccer.

 Soccer

 Historic teams

 Washington has had several professional soccer teams over the years.
 The Washington Whips played in the United Soccer Association between 1967 and 1968, playing their games at RFK Stadium, when it was known as D.C.
 Stadium.
 The Washington Darts played in the North American Soccer League (NASL) in 1970 and 1971.
 The Washington Diplomats played in the NASL from 1974 to 1981, and had a record attendance of 53,351 in a match against the New York Cosmos in 1980.
 Team America played in the NASL for one season in 1983, playing their home games at RFK Stadium.

 Washington also has a history of women's professional soccer.
 The Washington Freedom were a professional women's team playing in the Washington area from 2001 until 2011.
 The team first played in the now-defunct Women's United Soccer Association (WUSA) between 2001 and 2003.
 The Freedom played at RFK for the three years of the league's existence and won the league championship in 2003, the WUSA's final year.
 Following the WUSA's demise, the team continued as an associate member of the W-League, playing their home games at the Maryland SoccerPlex in Germantown.
 In 2009, the team joined the Women's Professional Soccer (WPS) league.
 In 2011, the franchise relocated to Boca Raton, Florida.